CHI 2026 Workshop on

 About The Workshop

-The recent emergence of Large Language Model (LLM) agents enables the construction of intelligent systems that become genuine collaborators with humans through mutual partnership.
-These AI agents can sustain open-ended natural dialogue, exhibit reasoning and planning, and even evoke social or moral responses from users through role-playing.
-Nevertheless, current intelligent systems lack critical characteristics of effective collaboration between humans, such as mutual awareness, adaptivity, and shared accountability.
-Without these qualities, interactions between humans and systems can be brittle, error-prone, and the potential for synergistic collaboration remains unrealized.
+The recent emergence of Large Language Model (LLM) agents sheds light on the construction of intelligent systems that become genuine collaborators of humans through mutual partnership.
+These AI agents can sustain open-ended natural dialogue, exhibit reasoning and planning, and even evoke social or moral responses from humans.
+Nevertheless, current intelligent systems lack critical characteristics of effective collaboration, such as mutual awareness, mixed-initiative interactions, and shared accountability.
+Without these qualities, interactions between humans and systems can be brittle, error-prone, and synergistic collaboration remains unrealized.

-This workshop establishes a research agenda for this new era.
-We propose a novel human-AI interaction design philosophy: to design and study LLM agents as remote human collaborators.
-This analogy grounds human-agent collaboration in decades of CSCW research on distributed teamwork.
-Humans communicate and coordinate through lean channels, lack shared physical context, and must rely on explicit signals to maintain common ground, which is analogous to how humans interact with LLM agents.
+In this workshop, we propose a novel human-AI interaction design philosophy: to design and study LLM agents as remote collaborators.
+Grounded in decades of CSCW research on distributed teamwork, remote humans communicate and coordinate through lean channels, lack shared physical context, and must rely on explicit signals to maintain common ground, which is analogous to how humans interact with LLM agents.

 Recent advances in Large Language Model (LLM) agents open up possibilities for moving intelligent systems beyond tools toward mutual partnerships with humans.
 These agents can engage in fluid natural language dialogue, exhibit role-playing behaviors, and demonstrate reasoning and planning capabilities.
 Still, they lack critical characteristics of effective collaboration between humans, such as mutual awareness, adaptivity, and shared accountability, which could introduce risks such as misaligned autonomy, hallucinations, privacy and security vulnerabilities, and over-anthropomorphization.